Regional Grant Scheme Events

-Currently in its third year the grant scheme has funded over 50 applications to run events across the UK and internationally.
-Here is a taster of some recent events and also a selection of previous events by region.
+Currently in its forth year the grant scheme has funded over 50 applications to run events across the UK and internationally.
+Upcoming events are on our events pages and here is a taster of some past events:

 23-25 May 2016